cchudzicki-ocw-testing/14.04-fall-2020/content/pages/readings.md

 \*\[Kreps\] 7 "The Neoclassical Firm"

 Carvalho, Vasco M. and Nirei, Makoto and Saito, Yukiko and Tahbaz-Salehi, Alireza. "[Supply Chain Disruptions: Evidence from the Great East Japan Earthquake"(PDF)](https://www.econ.cam.ac.uk/research-files/repec/cam/pdf/cwpe1670.pdf).
 (December 11, 2016).
 Columbia Business School Research Paper No. 17-5.

+### Lectures 5–6: Decisions Making Under Uncertainty, Linear Program, Dynamic Programs

+#### Lecture 5: Uncertainty

+**Topics covered:** Discrete commodity space and choice with lotteries, expected utility theory, risk and concave utility, Arrow Pratt measures of risk aversion, Uncertainty and states of the world.
+Application, Medieval Village Economy (risk and its magnitude, land fragmentation as diversification, cross village spatial correlations).
+Method: Linear Programs, in a variety of applications (location, activity analysis and profit max, utility max and budget)

+\*\[NS\] Chapter 8 "Expected Utility and Risk Aversion"

+#### **Lecture 6: Dynamics and Programming**

+**Topics covered:** Application: Storage, Seed and Starvation in Medieval Villages; Method: Dynamic Programming, Value Functions

+\*\[Varian\] 19.1–3 "Time"

+\*\[Medville\] Chapter 3 "Storage as Risk Reduction"

+### Lectures 7–9: Pareto Optimality; Risk Sharing and Dynamics; Application to Village Economies; Social Networks and Supply Chains in Villages, Impact of Health Shocks and Covid-19

+#### Lecture 7: Pareto Optimality

+**Topics covered:** Pareto Optimality, Pareto Dominance and Pareto Set, Edgeworth Box Economy, Utility Possibilities Frontier, Welfare function and a Programming Problem for determination of Optimal Allocations; Method: Separating Hyperplanes and theorems; Leading Example: Uncertainty and the state space of the optimal allocation of risk with implications for data, parametric examples to rejectable restrictions

+\*\[Kreps\] 5.1-4 (up to and including “the production and allocation of private goods”)

+#### Lecture 8: Risk-Sharing Applications I

+**Topics covered:** Village India with ex post consumption and income data, ex ante Land Division in the Medieval Village Economy

+\*Townsend, R.M. [“Risk and insurance in Village India](https://www.jstor.org/stable/2951659).” *Econometrica*, 62(3), 539-591.

+\*\[Medville\], Chapter 2 “Uncertainty and Land-holding Patterns”

+#### Lecture 9: Risk-Sharing Applications II

+**Topics covered:** in Thai Villages, Risk and Return in Production Choice, using data on production and consumption, Idiosyncratic and aggregate risk; the Role of Gifts, Social Networks and the Transmission of Shocks in Villages

+\*Samphantharak, K., and Townsend, R.M.
+2018, “[Risk and Return in Village Economies](https://www.aeaweb.org/articles?id=10.1257/mic.20160125).” *American Economic Journal: Microeconomics* 10 (1): 1–40, 2018.

+\*Kinnan, Cynthia, Krislert Samphantharak, Robert M. Townsend, and Diego Vera Cossio.
+2020. “[Insurance and Propagation in Village Networks](https://www.nber.org/papers/w28089).”
+Working paper, MIT.

+Kinnan, C., and Townsend, R.M., 2012. “[Kinship and financial networks, formal financial access, and risk reduction](https://www.aeaweb.org/articles?id=10.1257/aer.102.3.289).” *The American Economic Review*, 102(3): 289-293.